cs50/cs50.readthedocs.io/lab.md

     - foo.h
 ```

 If those files exist (in the same directory as `.cs50.yaml`), they will be copied into students' environments and opened automatically (if recognized as text files).
-If those files don't exist, they will be created as empty files (and opened).
+If those files don't exist, they will be created as empty (and opened).

 Files (e.g., `bar.c` and `bar.h`) can also be in subdirectories (of whatever directory `.cs50.yaml` is in):